top of page

 Join us for a week of immersive practice.

-The activities include an orientation for newcomers.
 The daily schedule includes seated and walking meditation, work practice, formal meal practice, a tea service, discussion periods and teachings by Jikishoan’s Teacher, Ekai Korematsu Osho.
+Newcomers will receive an orientation to Zen practice, and to the retreat’s schedule and activities.

 2026 retreat dates: